AndrewKorchemniy/EWU-CSCD488-490-Senior-Project/Doc/Frontend/architecture.md

 The `src/pages/` directory contains all the pages used in the frontend.
 Since the frontend is a single page application, each page is defined as a component.
 Each page is defined in its own file and uses Bootstrap for styling and functionality.
-See the [Code Docs](https://www.tftinker.tech/EWU-CSCD488-490-Senior-Project/Doc/code/) for more information on each page.
+See the [code documentation](https://www.tftinker.tech/EWU-CSCD488-490-Senior-Project/Doc/code/) for more information on each page.

 ### `src/stores/`